Medina Abdoul Well Project – Senegal

 Upon completion of the well the women’s group and the village will assume responsibility for maintaining the well in the years to come.

 The women will be able to diversify their vegetable crops and engage in new gardening techniques to increase garden output.
 In addition, they will be able to begin new agroforestry techniques, such as live fencing.
 Finally, they will be able to engage in intensive cultivation of the Moringa tree.

 This well will provide 131 people with clean water and provide the garden with a reliable source of water to allow year-round gardening, resulting in improved nutrition.

 Peace Corps Volunteer Directing Project

-This project will provide a potable water source for village and water for irrigation of the community garden.
+This project will provide a potable water source for the village and water for irrigation of the community garden.

-After the completion of the well the women will be able to garden in a secure, continuously maintained area, allowing them produce vegetables much more reliably and efficiently.
+After the completion of the well the women will be able to garden in a secure, continuously maintained area, allowing them to produce vegetables much more reliably and efficiently.

 It will add to the health and security of the population at large, as well as providing economic benefit to the participants.

 $0.00 – This project has been fully funded, through the generosity of Mark Thompson, of Fowlerville, MI, USA, and others.